Skip to main content

 8. We treat moderators as humans.

 The people who review submissions are real people who see hundreds of pieces of content a day, including the ones we reject.
-We invest in their wellbeing because the alternative is bad both ethically and operationally.
+We care about their wellbeing — both because they deserve it, and because the alternative is operationally unsustainable.

 What this means in practice